 Sea Walking at the Largest Pontoon of South East Asia (Borneo Reef World)

 Have you ever imagined walking under the sea without gill?
 Well, it is not a dream, you don’t even need to know how to swim or have special skill such as scuba diving.
-I had tried sea walking last week at Borneo Reef World, the largest reef activity pontoon in Southeast Asia.
+I had tried sea walking last week at Borneo Reef World, the largest reef activity pontoon in Southeast Asia (second largest on the world).
 This pontoon is a floating platform on the sea off Sapi Island of Kota Kinabalu (KK), Sabah, Malaysia.